damianmgarcia/Hide-n-Seek/docs/README.md

   - Block jobs by keyword (or a regular expression as /pattern/flags format, for example /part[\s-]?time/i)
   - Scroll through your list of hidden jobs and click a hidden job's name to remove it
   - Click the "Unhide all jobs" button to reset your hidden jobs list.
 This action can be undone by clicking the "Undo" button
-  - Click the "Do not display hidden jobs" button to remove hidden jobs from display, rather than hide them behind overlays
-  - Click the settings button where you can find options to backup and restore your data, manage job board permissions, see what's new, or report issues.
+  - Click the settings button where you can find options to customize the blocking experience, to backup and restore your data, manage job board permissions, see what's new, or report issues.

 <img src="assets/images/usage-unhide-all-jobs-normalized.svg" width="73.449131513647642679900744416873%" alt="A diagram of the extension's toolbar button, along with the options panel, shows a list of hidden jobs and controls for managing the list." /><br><br>